KeyserSoze7/Oral-Diseases-Detection-/README.md

-- Visualization of loss and accuracy trends is provided in the notebook.
+- Further Visualization of loss and accuracy trends is provided in the notebook.

 ## Future Work
 - Expand the dataset with more diverse samples to improve robustness.